 Spectrum Imaging

-To enhance your spectroscopy and EFTEM experiments, you can use the spectrum imaging (SI) mode to collect and store three-dimensional data that contains spatial and spectroscopy information together.
-The following pages detail workflows you can follow to generate the quantitative images and profiles from your sample and understand how to locate and correct artifacts in the data, understand image contrast, and appreciate the limitations of the technique.
+To enhance your spectroscopy and EFTEM experiments, you can use the spectrum imaging (SI) mode to collect and store 3D data that contains spatial and spectroscopy information.
+The following pages detail workflows you can follow to generate the quantitative images and profiles from your sample, understand how to locate and correct artifacts in the data, understand image contrast, and appreciate the limitations of the technique.

 STEM SI Workflow